 Richard leads the ensemble forecasting research group.

 Richard manages the ensemble forecasting research group, which is part of the Data Assimilation and Ensembles strategic area.
 The ensemble research group is focused on research and development of ensemble forecasting techniques.
-The group is responsible for the development of the operational Met Office Global and Regional Ensemble Prediction System (MOGREPS) for short- and medium-range prediction.
-The research group works very closely with the ensemble forecasting applications group, which develops probabilistic forecast products that are based on outputs from MOGREPS.
+The group is responsible for the development of the operational Met Office Global and Regional Ensemble Prediction System (MOGREPS) for short- and medium-range predictions covering both the UK and the rest of the world.
+The research group works very closely with the post-processing groups that develop probabilistic forecast products that are based on outputs from MOGREPS.
 Much of Richard's work is related to the Observing system Research and Predictability Experiment (THORPEX), which is an international research programme to accelerate improvements in the accuracy of short- and medium-range weather forecasts.
 A major part of the Met Office involvement in THORPEX is our contribution to TIGGE: THORPEX Interactive Grand Global Ensemble.
-Richard led the project to set up a medium-range version of the global MOGREPS system, known as MOGREPS-15.
-Forecasts from MOGREPS-15 are made available to the research community via the TIGGE archive centres, along with medium-range ensemble forecasts from other NWP centres.
+Global forecasts from MOGREPS are made available to the research community via the TIGGE archive centres, along with medium-range ensemble forecasts from other NWP centres.
 The TIGGE data set is an invaluable resource for research on ensemble prediction methods and predictability science.
 A particular area of interest is the use of multi-model ensembles.
-Met Office research has shown that forecasts of surface temperature that are based on multiple ensemble predictions, using different numerical models, are more skilful than forecasts based on a single ensemble system.
+Met Office research has shown that forecasts of surface temperature, surface wind and rainfall that are based on a grand ensemble of predictions, using multiple numerical models, are more skilful than forecasts based on a single ensemble system.